This course is unavailable through clearing

-- The BSc (Hons) Fashion Management course is also accredited by The Chartered Institute of Marketing.
+- This course is accredited by The Chartered Institute of Marketing and The Textile Institute.

-- The BSc nature of the course enables students to understand the science and technology behind the fabrics and garments they work with, ensuring that they can create, manage and market commercially viable knitted, woven and printed fabrics and garments worldwide.
+- As a BSc, this course enables students to understand the science and technology behind the fabrics and garments they work with, ensuring that they can create, manage and market commercially viable knitted, woven and printed fabrics and garments worldwide.

-- Strong links with industry, including our annual Made in Manchester careers event promoting student placements and graduate opportunities from companies such as Next, ASOS, Tommy Hilfiger and Arcadia.
+- Strong links with industry, including careers events promoting placements and graduate opportunities from companies such as Next, ASOS and Tommy Hilfiger.

 All students who apply to us through UCAS, and who live on the UK mainland and meet our application criteria, are invited to a Virtual Visit Day which will include an interview as part of the application process.
 These are held from November through to March and will consist of a presentation by the Admissions Tutor and a Q&A session with current staff and students.
 The interview will be informal and no specific preparation needs to be done for it.
 Parents / guardians are encouraged to attend the Virtual Visit Day.